 On December 9, 2011, the Company filed a Certificate of Designation to its Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware (the "Certificate of Designation"), setting forth the rights and preferences of the Series A Preferred Stock.
-Among other things, the Certificate of Designation (i) authorizes 10 shares of the Company's preferred stock to be designated as "Series A Convertible Preferred Stock" ("Series A Preferred Stock"); (ii) grants the holders of the Series A Preferred Stock the right to convert into the Company's Common Stock at a conversion price of approximately \$0.013336, as adjusted; (iii) grants a liquidation preference of \$10,000 per share of Series A Preferred Stock; (iv) provides that the holders of Series A Preferred Stock shall vote with the holders of the Company's common stock on an "as converted basis"; and (v) provides that the affirmative vote of a majority of the outstanding shares of the Series A Preferred Stock is required to approve certain other corporate matters including, among other things, changes to the rights of the holders of the Series A Preferred Stock, amendments to the Company's Certificate of Incorporation or Bylaws, issuance of priority or parity securities, issuance of 90 prectors of the Company.
+Among other things, the Certificate of Designation (i) authorizes 10 shares of the Company's preferred stock to be designated as "Series A Convertible Preferred Stock" ("Series A Preferred Stock"); (ii) grants the holders of the Series A Preferred Stock the right to convert into the Company's Common Stock at a conversion price of approximately \$0.013336, as adjusted; (iii) grants a liquidation preference of \$10,000 per share of Series A Preferred Stock; (iv) provides that the holders of Series A Preferred Stock shall vote with the holders of the Company's common stock on an "as converted basis"; and (v) provides that the affirmative vote of a majority of the outstanding shares of the Series A Preferred Stock is required to approve certain other corporate matters including, among other things, changes to the rights of the holders of the Series A Preferred Stock, amendments to the Company's Certificate of Incorporation or Bylaws, issuance of priority or parity securities, issuance of 9 priority or parity securities, entry into certain fundamental transactions and increase or decrease the size of the Board of Directors of the Company.